J-HernandezM/ananda-web/README.md

 ![Ananda screenshot](./public/readme-image.png)

 This repository is a **proof of concept** built with [Next.js](https://nextjs.org/) for the **Ananda** e-commerce brand.
 It was developed to showcase a complete e-commerce frontend experience using modern React patterns and tools.
+You can visit the website at https://www.anandajaboneria.com

 ## Features showcased